Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Simulation Studies

-Simulation results for data simulated using the second data generating model are given in Appendix \ref{app2}.
-For both degrees of nonoverlap, the GP model provided estimates with the smallest bias among the comparator methods.
+Simulation results for data simulated using the second data generating model are given in Appendix C. For both degrees of nonoverlap, the GP model provided estimates with the smallest bias among the comparator methods.
 For this complex data scenario, linear regression has the worst performance as expected.
-The other nonparametric models, BCF, the two BART models, and BART+SPL all underestimate the average treatment effect with BART+SPL being the most biased.
+The other nonparametric models, BCF, the two BART models, and BART+SPL, all underestimate the average treatment effect with BART+SPL being the most biased.
 Note that the variability in the estimates of average treatment effect from the GP model again increase as the amount of nonoverlap increases as shown by $\overline{SD}$ values.
-Thus, although there was bias from all the methods, the GP performed the best in terms of bias, efficiency, and coverage among the approaches considered.
+Thus, although there was bias from all the methods, the GP performed the best in terms of bias and efficiency, as reflected in its MSE metric, among the approaches considered.

 Table \ref{tab:NetheryResults} presents the simulation results using the scenarios from Nethery et al. (2019).
 For each degree of nonoverlap, the GP model results in the smallest bias---even under the settings where BART+SPL was previously shown to perform best.\cite{nethery_2019} The GP model has coverage that is nearly the same as that of BART+SPL but has variability estimates that are smaller.
 The high coverage for the GP model indicates that it both accurately estimates the truth and translates the uncertainty from nonoverlap regions into higher variability.
 The greater than nominal coverage from the GP model for these scenarios may be due to the absence of an error term when outcomes were generated.
 In this scenario, estimates provided by the GP model had smaller bias than estimates from BCF.
-The increase in the variability estimates as the amount of nonoverlap grows is larger for the GP model than for the BART-only models (BCF, BART-Stratified, and BART-Nethery), better reflecting the extent of nonoverlap.
+The increase in the variability estimates as the amount of nonoverlap grows is larger for the GP model than for the BART-only models (BCF, BART-Stratified, and BART-Single), better reflecting the extent of nonoverlap.
 Given the nonlinearity and interactions specified in the outcome model, the parametric linear regression has the worst performance as expected.